WRF-CMake/wrf/doc/cmake/INSTALL.md

 cd WRF
 mkdir build && cd build
 cmake -GNinja -DCMAKE_INSTALL_PREFIX=<install_directory> ..
-cmake --build .
 cmake --install .
 ```
 The folder `<install_directory>` now contains the WRF installation and is ready to use.
-If your system has enough memory you can enable parallel compilation with `cmake --build . --j <n>` where `<n>` is the maximum number of jobs you like to run in parallel.
+If your system has enough memory you can enable parallel compilation with `cmake --install . --j <n>` where `<n>` is the maximum number of jobs you like to run in parallel.

 #### Build WRF-CMake with MPI support
 Open an MSYS2 **MinGW 64-bit** shell and run: